superstarlifter/doc/docs/how_to/calculate.md

-## When to calculate during a roll up
+## When to calculate during a roll-up
 Values differ based on whether data is aggregated before or after the calculation.

 The following examples demonstrate each use case.

-### Example - Calculate before roll up
+### Example - Calculate before roll-up
- *How do we correctly calculate Bob's total pay over a rolled up period?*
+ *How do we correctly calculate Bob's total pay over a rolled-up period?*
  ___
 - 2 Calculated fields have been created multiplying Hours by Rate, one before, one after